DCC-Lab/Documentation/README.md

 # Documentation
 Any documentation for the group.
 The preferred format is markdown.
-A good editor is available here: https://typora.io
+A good editor is available here: https://typora.io Markdown is the best because it can be edited and viewed anywhere, is lightweight and simple.

 Not everything is a good document name!
 Here they are: